jawj/zapatos-docs/src/index.md

 * The `updateColumns` option allows us to specify a subset of columns (as either one name or an array of names) that are to be updated on conflict.
 For example, you might want to include all columns except `createdAt` in this list.

 * The `noNullUpdateColumns` option takes a column name or array of column names which are not to be overwritten with `NULL` in the case that the `UPDATE` branch is taken.
+It can also take the special value `db.all` to indicate that no column should ever be overwritten with `NULL`.

 * The `updateValues` option allows us to specify alternative column values to be used in the `UPDATE` query branch: [see below](#updatevalues).